seantcaron/tools/README.md

 #### purgepackages.sh

-Automatically purge a list of packages in Linux distributions that use apt/aptitude.
+Automatically purge a list of packages in Linux distributions that use apt style package management.

 Prep input with the following sequence of commands: